QuiteAFancyEmerald/SEO-Guide-Web-Proxy-Edition/README.md

 - Proper HTML markdown structuring for each respective element.
 Headers are headers and text is text.
 Code tag is code.
 - **alt attribute** on images for accessibility
 - **span attribute** for clarity when it comes to crawling
-- Descriptive class names for stylesheets (ranking factor) or proper use of a framework (weirdly using a framework helps with SEO but for those vanilla site users you can have your own source remember; just keep the names descriptive and clean)
+- Descriptive class names for stylesheets (ranking factor) or proper use of a framework (weirdly using a framework helps with SEO but for those vanilla site users you can have your source remember; just keep the names descriptive and clean)
 - Rich keyword usage relevant to the site which can help support backlinks

 ```html